Make a new start

 Neurorehabilitation for Stroke & Multiple Sclerosis

-recoveriX is a brain-computer inteface technology that helps the brain rewire itself to relearn lost motor functions.
+recoveriX is a brain-computer interface technology that helps the brain rewire itself to relearn lost motor functions.

 Find recoveriX in your country